AmishMishra11/minion-talk/README.md

 # minion-talk
-an app that translates English to the way minions talk
+Minion talk app converts the English language into Minion language.

+It is a fun app made using HTML, CSS and Javascript.

+Go to the above mentioned URL to translate your english to minion language and have fun.